A JAMstack Conf London 2019 Recap

 WeWorkLabs moves to JAMstack - Ramin Bozorgzadeh

-• Problem with Monoliths (what WeWork ran before) - if one thing goes down, everything goes down.
+• Problem with Monoliths (what WeWork ran before) - if one thing goes down

 • Performance after moving to JAMstack: 100% in all 4 categories in Google Lighthouse performance audit... without them having to do anything special.